 This process requires that the angle of view and position of the subject remain consistent in each shot.
 The technique will work for still subjects, large and small, from tabletop to architectural shoots.
 Keep the camera anchored and immobile to maintain the angle of view.
 Also disengage your autofocus and auto-exposure.
 Changing settings, including focus, focal length and ƒ-stop, also can change the size and quality of the image at the sensor.

 Remember that the critical issues are light angles, shadows and reflection on and from the subject.
 These elements need to be consistent on the set and background.
-In the step-by-step example here, I've photographed an adjustable Lucite calendar as I might for a catalog.
+In the step-by-step example here, I’ve photographed an adjustable Lucite calendar as I might for a catalog.
 The lighting created all the effects.
+When using these methods, there are two related, but distinct stages of image creation.
+The first stage is the understanding of the lighting for various portions of the subject.
+We don’t need to contemplate how to achieve all lighting effects prior to setup, but we need to choose what effects we want to see and then separate them into distinct aspects of the lighting.
+Future planning is required to assure that the parts will fit together properly.